cosmos/developer-portal/ida-customizations/README.md

         We have put together a <a href="/ida-course/discord-info.html">quick guide</a> explaining how to best communicate on Discord.
     - title: How do I get certified?
       description: |
-        After the seven-week program, you will have four weeks to complete an Final Exam - a combination of quizzes and a code project.
-The exam will be open from <b>July 6th, 2023</b> and you have to complete it by <b>August 4th, 2023</b>.<br/><br/>
+        After the seven-week program and the two-week end-of-year break, you will have four weeks to complete an Final Exam - a combination of quizzes and a code project.
+The exam will be open from <b>January 4th, 2024</b> and you have to complete it before <b>February 2nd, 2024</b>.<br/><br/>
         You will receive an email and notification via Discord closer to the date.<br/><br/>
-        If you complete the program earlier you can take the exam sooner.
+        If you complete the program earlier, you can take the exam sooner.
 The earliest you can take the exam is from the fourth week of the program.<br/><br/>
         The exam is an individual exercise.<br/><br/>
         <div class="tm-bold">When do I get the results?</div>
-        You will receive your exam results by <span class="tm-bold">August 18th</span>.
+        You will receive your exam results by <span class="tm-bold">February 16th, 2024</span>.
 customModules:
   - title: Weekly Plan
     description: |